stateoforegon-eis-css/Oregon-CIS-Assessments/IG1+ Group Policy Settings.md

 **_Benchmark Description_**
 - Registry Key | Policy Setting | Benchmark

+### _Benchmark Group Policy Settings for Safeguard 3.06_

+**_(BL) Ensure 'Choose how BitLocker-protected fixed drives can be recovered' is set to 'Enabled'_**
+- SOFTWARE\Policies\Microsoft\FVE | FDVRecovery | 1

+**_(BL) Ensure 'Choose how BitLocker-protected fixed drives can be recovered: Allow data recovery agent' is set to 'Enabled: True'_**
+- SOFTWARE\Policies\Microsoft\FVE | FDVManageDRA | 1

+**_(BL) Ensure 'Choose how BitLocker-protected fixed drives can be recovered: Recovery Password' is set to 'Enabled: Allow 48-digit recovery password' or higher_**
+- SOFTWARE\Policies\Microsoft\FVE | FDVRecoveryPassword | 2

+**_(BL) Ensure 'Choose how BitLocker-protected fixed drives can be recovered: Recovery Key' is set to 'Enabled: Allow 256-bit recovery key' or higher_**
+- SOFTWARE\Policies\Microsoft\FVE | FDVRecoveryKey | 2

+**_(BL) Ensure 'Choose how BitLocker-protected fixed drives can be recovered: Omit recovery options from the BitLocker setup wizard' is set to 'Enabled: True'_**
+- SOFTWARE\Policies\Microsoft\FVE | FDVHideRecoveryPage | 1

+**_(BL) Ensure 'Choose how BitLocker-protected fixed drives can be recovered: Save BitLocker recovery information to AD DS for fixed data drives' is set to 'Enabled: False'_**
+- SOFTWARE\Policies\Microsoft\FVE | FDVActiveDirectoryBackup | 0

+**_(BL) Ensure 'Choose how BitLocker-protected fixed drives can be recovered: Configure storage of BitLocker recovery information to AD DS' is set to 'Enabled: Backup recovery passwords and key packages'_**
+- SOFTWARE\Policies\Microsoft\FVE | FDVActiveDirectoryInfoToStore | 1

+**_(BL) Ensure 'Choose how BitLocker-protected fixed drives can be recovered: Do not enable BitLocker until recovery information is stored to AD DS for fixed data drives' is set to 'Enabled: False'_**
+- SOFTWARE\Policies\Microsoft\FVE | FDVRequireActiveDirectoryBackup | 0

+**_(BL) Ensure 'Choose how BitLocker-protected operating system drives can be recovered' is set to 'Enabled'_**
+- SOFTWARE\Policies\Microsoft\FVE | OSRecovery | 1

+**_(BL) Ensure 'Choose how BitLocker-protected operating system drives can be recovered: Allow data recovery agent' is set to 'Enabled: False'_**
+- SOFTWARE\Policies\Microsoft\FVE | OSManageDRA | 0

+**_(BL) Ensure 'Choose how BitLocker-protected operating system drives can be recovered: Recovery Password' is set to 'Enabled: Require 48-digit recovery password'_**
+- SOFTWARE\Policies\Microsoft\FVE | OSRecoveryPassword | 1

+**_(BL) Ensure 'Choose how BitLocker-protected operating system drives can be recovered: Recovery Key' is set to 'Enabled: Do not allow 256-bit recovery key'_**
+- SOFTWARE\Policies\Microsoft\FVE | OSRecoveryKey | 0

+**_(BL) Ensure 'Choose how BitLocker-protected operating system drives can be recovered: Omit recovery options from the BitLocker setup wizard' is set to 'Enabled: True'_**
+- SOFTWARE\Policies\Microsoft\FVE | OSHideRecoveryPage | 1

+**_(BL) Ensure 'Choose how BitLocker-protected operating system drives can be recovered: Save BitLocker recovery information to AD DS for operating system drives' is set to 'Enabled: True'_**
+- SOFTWARE\Policies\Microsoft\FVE | OSActiveDirectoryBackup | 1

+**_(BL) Ensure 'Choose how BitLocker-protected operating system drives can be recovered: Configure storage of BitLocker recovery information to AD DS:' is set to 'Enabled: Store recovery passwords and key packages'_**
+- SOFTWARE\Policies\Microsoft\FVE | OSActiveDirectoryInfoToStore | 1

+**_(BL) Ensure 'Choose how BitLocker-protected operating system drives can be recovered: Do not enable BitLocker until recovery information is stored to AD DS for operating system drives' is set to 'Enabled: True'_**
+- SOFTWARE\Policies\Microsoft\FVE | OSRequireActiveDirectoryBackup | 1

+### _Benchmark Group Policy Settings for Safeguard 3.09_

+**_(BL) Ensure 'Choose how BitLocker-protected removable drives can be recovered' is set to 'Enabled'_**
+- SOFTWARE\Policies\Microsoft\FVE | RDVRecovery | 1

+**_(BL) Ensure 'Choose how BitLocker-protected removable drives can be recovered: Allow data recovery agent' is set to 'Enabled: True'_**
+- SOFTWARE\Policies\Microsoft\FVE | RDVManageDRA | 1

+**_(BL) Ensure 'Choose how BitLocker-protected removable drives can be recovered: Recovery Password' is set to 'Enabled: Do not allow 48-digit recovery password'_**
+- SOFTWARE\Policies\Microsoft\FVE | RDVRecoveryPassword | 0

+**_(BL) Ensure 'Choose how BitLocker-protected removable drives can be recovered: Recovery Key' is set to 'Enabled: Do not allow 256-bit recovery key'_**
+- SOFTWARE\Policies\Microsoft\FVE | RDVRecoveryKey | 0

+**_(BL) Ensure 'Choose how BitLocker-protected removable drives can be recovered: Omit recovery options from the BitLocker setup wizard' is set to 'Enabled: True'_**
+- SOFTWARE\Policies\Microsoft\FVE | RDVHideRecoveryPage | 1

+**_(BL) Ensure 'Choose how BitLocker-protected removable drives can be recovered: Save BitLocker recovery information to AD DS for removable data drives' is set to 'Enabled: False'_**
+- SOFTWARE\Policies\Microsoft\FVE | RDVActiveDirectoryBackup | 0

+**_(BL) Ensure 'Choose how BitLocker-protected removable drives can be recovered: Configure storage of BitLocker recovery information to AD DS:' is set to 'Enabled: Backup recovery passwords and key packages'_**
+- SOFTWARE\Policies\Microsoft\FVE | RDVActiveDirectoryInfoToStore | 1

+**_(BL) Ensure 'Choose how BitLocker-protected removable drives can be recovered: Do not enable BitLocker until recovery information is stored to AD DS for removable data drives' is set to 'Enabled: False'_**
+- SOFTWARE\Policies\Microsoft\FVE | RDVRequireActiveDirectoryBackup | 0

+**_(BL) Ensure 'Deny write access to removable drives not protected by BitLocker' is set to 'Enabled'_**
+- SYSTEM\CurrentControlSet\Policies\Microsoft\FVE | RDVDenyWriteAccess | 1

+**_(BL) Ensure 'Deny write access to removable drives not protected by BitLocker: Do not allow write access to devices configured in another organization' is set to 'Enabled: False'_**
+- SOFTWARE\Policies\Microsoft\FVE | RDVDenyCrossOrg | 0

 ### _Benchmark Group Policy Settings for Safeguard 4.03_

 **_(L1) Ensure 'Interactive logon: Machine inactivity limit' is set to '900 or fewer second(s), but not 0'_**